School-of-Life-Project/Portal/planned features.md

 ## Course Building

 ### Short-term
+- improve error handling
+- documentation
-write instructions on how to build a course manually using Sigil (to view the ePub's ToC), a file manager, and a text editor
+	- write instructions on how to build a course manually using Sigil (to view the ePub's ToC), a file manager, and a text editor
 	- note: app only supports up to ePub 3.2, ePub 3.3 is not fully supported

 ### Long-term
 - make a Sigil plugin for generating a sidecar JSON file from an ePub file